caiks/TBOT01/README.md

 ![model005](images/model005.jpg?raw=true)

 The *decomposition* is narrower and deeper than that of *model 1*.
-Near the root there is no *slice* for a near-object-ahead .
+Near the root there is no *slice* for near-object-ahead.
 These *alignments* are pushed downwards into the children *slices*.

 Now let us *condition* *models* on the labels `motor`, `location` and `position`, given the `scan` *substrate*,
 ```